Pumala/redo_twitter/README.md

 [SayWhatNow] (http://www.saywhatnow.life/)

-** Currently uploading files works on localhost, but not in the live demo (process of resolving this issue)
+** Currently uploading files works on localhost, but not in the live demo (process of resolving this server issue)

 ### Credits